 * Click here for rating key

-Kim Son Restaurant Review: As soon as guests taste the salt-baked shrimp, scallops, lobster tails and hard-shell crabs, they forget all about the restaurant’s uninspired décor and dim, flatly lit interior.
+Kim Son Restaurant Restaurant Review: Take your time when perusing Kim Son’s menu, as it’s quite lengthy and involved, and offers inspired dishes representing China and Vietnam.
+As soon as guests taste the salt-baked shrimp, scallops, lobster tails and hard-shell crabs, they forget all about the restaurant’s uninspired décor and dim, flatly lit interior.
 For vegans, the sizzling rice soup and bean cake with black pepper are rare treats.
-Regulars key in on the super-thin filets of Gulf fish moistened with a garlic and black bean sauce; lean pork, seasoned and charbroiled to join fresh greens and crisp cucumber in rice paper crêpe roll-ups; and a tart-and-peppery hot-and-sour shrimp soup.
+Regulars key in on the super-thin filets of Gulf fish moistened with a garlic and black bean sauce; lean pork, seasoned and charbroiled, to join fresh greens and crisp cucumber in rice paper crêpe roll-ups; and a tart-and-peppery hot-and-sour shrimp soup.
 Whole fish, steamed in wine or batter-fried and served in black bean sauce, is the house specialty.
-A traditional celebratory dinner in Vietnam, the Imperial Seven meal for two (moderately priced at under $35) presents seven consecutive courses of beef.
-Take your time with the menu --- it is very long, but offers some inspired dishes.
-Don’t look for much in the way of dessert; instead, covet those fortune cookies.
+A traditional celebratory dinner in Vietnam, the Imperial Seven meal for two, moderately priced at $36.98, presents seven consecutive courses of beef.
 Kim Son closes for vacation during the month of July.